Estimated read time: 11 minutes

 Why LinkedIn assessments are worth it

-LinkedIn assessments are a newish way to highlight your expertise on LinkedIn.
-Basically you can take a quiz of 15 questions and if you get at least 70 percent correct LinkedIn shows that you passed the quiz publicly.
+LinkedIn assessments are a way to highlight your expertise on LinkedIn.
+For example, you can take a quiz of 15 questions, and if you get at least 70 percent correct, LinkedIn shows that you passed the quiz publicly.

 That looks like this on your profile:

-There are real advantages to take the assessments.
-If you fail, that won’t be displayed publicly, but LinkedIn is trying to sell you on taking one of their courses on the topic.
+There are real advantages to taking the assessments.
+Of course, if you fail, that won’t be displayed publicly, but LinkedIn is trying to sell you on taking one of their courses on the topic.

-They are also displayed in the skills and endorsements section on your LinkedIn profile.
+They are also displayed in your LinkedIn profile’s skills and endorsements section.

 How to take a LinkedIn assessment

 Go to your profile and scroll down to the endorsements.
-Simply click on take skills quiz.
+Then, take a skills quiz.

-From there, you get options of available quizzes.
-Many of them are highly irrelevant to me, but LinkedIn seems to be adding more.
+From there, you get options for available quizzes.
+Many are highly irrelevant to me, but LinkedIn seems to add more.

 List other networks and contact info

-LinkedIn gives you the option to list a link to your blog, Twitter account, company website and list other contact information.
+LinkedIn allows you to list a link to your blog, Twitter account, company website, and other contact information.

 Review who found you and other strategies

 Good old networking-don’t forget about it.
-In fact, all of my successful LinkedIn campaigns pretty much had some kind of aspect of this in them.
+All of my successful LinkedIn campaigns had some aspect of this in them.
 Talk with people.
 Everywhere.
 Online, too.

 I also notice who found me by searching LinkedIn.
 Here is a breakdown of that.
-LinkedIn compiles that weekly and also shares what people were searching for.
-Review it and consider updating the profile when search terms aren’t matching.
+LinkedIn compiles that weekly and also shares what people are searching for.
+Please review it and consider updating the profile when search terms aren’t matching.

 LinkedIn has become my Rolodex.

-LinkedIn is a good network to connect with friends, acquaintances and professional contacts.
+LinkedIn is an excellent network to connect with friends, acquaintances, and professional contacts.
 It’s also great for business networking.
-The steps to accomplish that include having a robust LinkedIn profile, sharing valuable content and connecting with the right people.
+The steps to accomplish that include having a robust LinkedIn profile, sharing valuable content, and connecting with the right people.